-August 'Meet the Teacher Event' 3pm-5pm
+August/September: 'Meet the Teacher' Event

-There will be a short Head Teacher presentation followed by opportunities to have informal discussion with your child's new teacher.
-There will be an opportunity to view some of the resources your child will be using.
+This is an opportunity to have an informal discussion with your child's new teacher.
+There will be an opportunity to view some of the resources your child will be using and participate in some learning activities.